afiniate/seresye/README.md

     if X is Y's mother and Y is Z's parent, then X is Z's grandmother.

 The latter concept is now obvious.
-Both can be implemented using the following ERESYE rules:
+Both can be implemented using the following SERESYE rules:

     %%
     %% if (X is Y's mother) and (Y is Z's parent)
     %%    then (X is Z's grandmother)
     %%
-    grandmother(Engine, {mother, X, Y}, {parent, Y, Z}) -> eresye:assert(Engine, {grandmother, X, Z}).
+    grandmother(Engine, {mother, X, Y}, {parent, Y, Z}) -> seresye:assert(Engine, {grandmother, X, Z}).

     %%
     %% if (X is Y's father) and (Y is Z's parent)
     %%    then (X is Z's grandfather)
     %%
-    grandfather(Engine, {father, X, Y}, {parent, Y, Z}) -> eresye:assert(Engine, {grandfather, X, Z}).
+    grandfather(Engine, {father, X, Y}, {parent, Y, Z}) -> seresye:assert(Engine, {grandfather, X, Z}).

 Conclusions
 -----------

-This HowTo not only shows how to use the ERESYE engine to write an AI application, but also highlights the versatility of the Erlang language: the characteristics of functional and symbolic programming, together with the possibility of performing *introspection* of function declaration, can be successfully exploited for application domains which are completely new for Erlang but can surely be very interesting.
+This HowTo not only shows how to use the SERESYE engine to write an AI application, but also highlights the versatility of the Erlang language: the characteristics of functional and symbolic programming, together with the possibility of performing *introspection* of function declaration, can be successfully exploited for application domains which are completely new for Erlang but can surely be very interesting.